dmbarbour/glas/docs/GlasApps.md

 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports or debugging.

-By convention, a log message should be a record of ad-hoc fields whose meanings are de-facto standardized, such as `(lv:warn, text:"I'm sorry, Dave.
+By convention, a log message should be a record of ad-hoc fields, whose meanings are de-facto standardized, such as `(lv:warn, text:"I'm sorry, Dave.
 I'm afraid I can't do that.", from:hal)`.
 This enables the record to be extended with metadata or new features.

-In context of transaction machines and task-based concurrency, the concept and presentation of logging should ideally be adjusted to account for stable forks.
-Instead of a stream of log messages, an optimal view is something closer to live tree of log messages with access to history via timeline.

-Although messages logged by failed transactions are not observable within the program, they can be observed indirectly through reflection APIs which operate on runtime state.
-A debug view presented to a developer should almost always be based on a reflection API.
-Aborted messages might be distinguished by rendering in a different color, yet should be accessible for debugging purposes.
+In context of transaction machines and fork-based concurrency, logs might be presented as a stable tree (aligned with forks) potentially with unstable leaf nodes.
+Logically, the entire tree updates, every frame, but log messages in the stable prefix of a fork will also be stable outputs.
+Further, messages logged by failed transactions might be observable indirectly via reflection, perhaps rendered in a distinct color.

 ### Random Data